 Taiwanese longline (fisheries 3, 6 and 10).
-Catch in number and effort data for the Taiwanese distant-water longline fleet at 5 degree square, month resolution have been provided by the National Taiwan University (1967-1993) and the Overseas Fisheries Development Council of the Republic of China (OFDC) through the Council of Agriculture (1994-2000).
+Catch in number and effort data for the Taiwanese distantwater longline fleet at 5 degree square, month resolution have been provided by the National Taiwan University (1967-1993) and the Overseas Fisheries Development Council of the Republic of China (OFDC) through the Council of Agriculture (1994-2002).
 These data have been raised to represent landings (Lawson 1997).
 For 1964-1966, only annual catch weight estimates are available.
 The 5 degree square, month distributions of catch in these years have been estimated from the temporal and spatial distributions of size composition samples collected at the main unloading port (Pago Pago, American Samoa) for each year.
 These samples have also been used to estimate catch in number from catch in weight.
 Effort is defined as "missing" for these years.
+Since this fishery targets mainly albacore, the analytical procedure relies heavily on the Taiwanese CPUE trend for assessment purposes.
+To extend the CPUE time series as far back as possible, the 1952-1964 Japanese longline catch and effort series for fisheries 1 and 3 (which targeted albacore in the central and northern regions) were included in fisheries 3 and 6, respectively during this period.

 Pacific Island longline (fishery 7).
-This fishery includes fleets based in American Samoa, Australia (east coast north of 30°S), American Samoa, Cook Islands, Fiji, French Polynesia, Kiribati, Marshall Islands, New Caledonia, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu.
-Logbook data submitted by these countries to the OFP have been aggregated into 5 degree square, month format and raised to estimates of their total annual catches.
+This fishery includes fleets from American Samoa, Australia (east coast north of 30°S), American Samoa, Cook Islands, Fiji, French Polynesia, Kiribati, Marshall Islands, New Caledonia, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu.
+Logbook data submitted by these countries to the OFP were aggregated into 5 degree square, month format and raised to estimates of their total annual catches.
+The period covered by these data extends from 1981 to 2002.

 NZ domestic troll (fishery 11).
-Estimates of catch in weight and effort by 5 degree square and month for the period 1982-2000 have been provided by the NZ Ministry of Agriculture and Fisheries (MAF).
+Estimates of catch in weight and effort by 5 degree square and month for the period 1982-2002 have been provided by the NZ Ministry of Agriculture and Fisheries (MAF).
 Catch in numbers have been derived by applying average weights estimated from size composition samples.
 For the period 1967-1981, only estimates of total annual catch in weight are available.
-These catches have been disaggregated by month using the distribution of the later data.
+These catches have been disaggregated by quarter using the distribution of the later data.

 STCZ troll (fishery 12).
-Catch in weight and effort for US vessels has been provided by the US National Marine Fisheries Service (NMFS) at 5 degree square, month resolution for the period 1986-2000.
+Catch in weight and effort for US vessels has been provided by the US National Marine Fisheries Service (NMFS) at 5 degree square, month resolution for the period 1986-2002.
 Likewise, data for NZ vessels has been provided by MAF at the same resolution.
 Catches in numbers have been determined from average weights estimated from size composition samples.

 Driftnet (fishery 13).
-Catch in number and effort data (based on kilometers of net) by 5 degree square month have been provided by NRIFSF in respect of the Japanese driftnet fleet.
+Catch in number and effort data (net length in km) by 5 degree square month have been provided by NRIFSF in respect of the Japanese driftnet fleet.
 Equivalent data for the Taiwanese fleet have been provided by the National Taiwan University.
 As there is some difference in effort units used by the Japanese and Taiwanese fleets, we have standardized Taiwanese driftnet effort to equivalent Japanese units by dividing the Taiwanese catches by the monthly Japanese CPUE.
-Note that the coverage of the entire South Pacific driftnet fishery represented by these data is unknown but is likely to be high.
+The coverage of the entire South Pacific driftnet fishery represented by these data is unknown but is likely to be high during 1983-1991.